-Our December 2023 mock examination data for our year 11 students shows a progress gap of -0.66.
-Historically, the pupil premium progress gap at Oaklands has closed between mock exams and final GCSE results, meaning that a reasonable prediction of the progress gap based on prior data might be -0.57.
+In 2023/24 the Oaklands PP progress gap was -0.55 compared to a 22/23 gap of -0.87.
+This represents a narrowing of the gap at Oaklands, which is also represented in the national landscape.
+Our December 2023 mock examination data for our year 11 students showed a progress gap of -0.66.
+Historically, the pupil premium progress gap at Oaklands has closed between mock exams and final GCSE results, meaning that our prediction of the progress gap based on this data of -0.57 was accurate.

 It is noted that a significant number of our PP students were provided with a DfE laptop during the course of the 2021/22 academic year and they may have suffered gaps in their learning until this provision reached them.
-It is therefore difficult to accurately quantify the impact of the pandemic on this vulnerable group as they took their GCSE exams in the summer of 2023.
+It is therefore difficult to accurately quantify the impact of the pandemic on this vulnerable group as they took their GCSE exams in the summer of 2024.

-The cost of living crisis of 2022/23 has had a direct impact on the pupil premium cohort at Oaklands, which has grown, and pupil premium funding has been used to meet some of the most fundamental barriers to learning on a case by case basis, as well as our strategic overview to improve learning outcomes for the whole PP cohort.
+The cost of living crisis has had a direct impact on the pupil premium cohort at Oaklands, which has grown, and pupil premium funding has been used to meet some of the most fundamental barriers to learning on a case by case basis, as well as our strategic overview to improve learning outcomes for the whole PP cohort.